Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 “We’re seeing a bug on the homepage where the user’s message count isn’t updating when it changes.”

-Speaking a sentence like that can surface some great questions, such as:
+Speaking a sentence like that aloud can surface some great questions, such as:

 To fix a bug, you pretty much have to be able to reproduce it.
-On rare occasions, you can’t, but you must try.
+On rare occasions, you can’t in a reasonable amount of time, but you must try.

-Reproducing the bug proves that you understand it.
-Almost every time I’ve given up reproducing the bug, my solution ended up not fixing it for the long term.
+Reproducing the bug proves that you understand it and lets you test your solution as many times as needed.
+Almost every time I’ve given up on reproducing the bug, my solution ended up not fixing it for the long term.

 Make the bug easy to reproduce, again and again.

 Does the bug happen when a certain record is deleted?
-Write a little script that duplicates that record, so you can focus on observing the deletion.
+Write a little script that duplicates that record ten times, so you can focus on observing the deletion.

 Is the bug only visible for a millisecond in the middle of a page reload?
 Throttle your network settings so that you can see it at human speed.